 The most professional method to create an email account is to use your first and last name without numbers.
 For example, tysonyoung@domain.com.
 You can also use just your first or last initial (e.g., tysony@domain.com or tyoung@domain.com).

 If your name is already taken or if it's too long to fit in the required email length, there are a few other ways you can go about it.
-For example:

-- Choose a good email provider.
+3. Choose a good professional email provider.

 For example, consider which features are most relevant to you, such as in-built calendars, top-tier security, email scheduling capabilities, mobile access, customer support, or integrations.
 Also think about how much storage you'll need and what kind of provider will be best for that.

 You'll want to be sure your email provider has all the features you require and is straightforward to use.
 Once you prioritize all the features you need, you can better identify potential providers.
+Make sure you avoid using temporary email address.

 Neo, for example, has built-in features such as Read Receipts, Email Templates, and Follow-up Reminders.
 Neo’s calendar, contacts, and storage help you stay organized right from your inbox.

-- Create generic email accounts.
+4. Create generic professional email accounts[Examples Included].

 If your organization has multiple departments, you may want to set up generic email accounts for each department in addition to your employees’ specific email addresses.
 You can create generic email addresses for sales, customer support, media contacts, and so on.
-For example:

 After you've created a generic email account, make sure to set up email forwarding so you don't miss any incoming emails from customers or prospects.